project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/15-ducks-and-stacking-entreprises-on-a-small-farm-with-josh-heyneke.md

 ---
-title: #15 Ducks and stacking entreprises on a small farm with Josh Heyneke
+title: 15 Ducks And Stacking Entreprises On A Small Farm With Josh Heyneke
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-02-07)